Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

 Walking is a healthy activity but it also makes you an easy target.
 Please take this section seriously.
 Never walk alone.
 A small group of three or four is safer.

 1. Do Not Flash Valuables

 Hey, being in a foreign land with beautiful sights calls for photos.
 Take tons to show the folks back home, but don’t walk around with expensive photographic equipment hanging around your neck.
-Remember—phones, cameras, and jewelry are valuable items to fence.
-Also, secure your wallet in a zipped-up inside pocket.
+Remember—phones, cameras, and jewellery are valuable items to fence.
+Also, secure your wallet in a zipped-up pocket preferably on the inside of your jacket.
 Avoid opening a wallet in front of strangers when it’s stacked with bills.